 - a.
 The Engineer's seal and signature on the cover page.

 - b.
 The cover sheet must show the following information at a minimum:

-- The name of the dam
+- The name of the dam.

+- Dam owner name.

-- The county in which the dam is located
+- The county in which the dam is located.

-- Date
+- Date.

-- The Engineer's certification statement and seal
+- The Engineer's certification statement and seal.

-- A placeholder for the revision number
+- A placeholder for the revision number.

-- An "Issued for:" placeholder
+- An "Issued for:" placeholder.

 - c.
-A table of contents
+A table of contents.

 - d.
 On each page, in either the header or footer:

-- Page number
+- Page number.

-- Date
+- Date.

-- An "Issued For:" placeholder
+- An "Issued For:" placeholder.

-- Revision number
+- Revision number.

 - e.
 Address, at a minimum, the following:

-- Change Orders
+- Change orders.

-- Construction inspections and monitoring
+- Construction inspections and monitoring.

 - Quality of materials used in construction.

-- Acceptable quality of workmanship. - References to applicable standards as appropriate. - Required tests and estimated frequency of testing to demonstrate conformance of construction to specified requirements. - Actions to be taken if unsatisfactory materials or workmanship are discovered in the construction. - f.
+- Acceptable quality of workmanship.

+- References to applicable standards as appropriate.

+- Required tests and estimated frequency of testing to demonstrate conformance of construction to specified requirements. - Actions to be taken if unsatisfactory materials or workmanship are discovered in the construction. - f.
 Source all references used to support design requirements with title, year, and author.